 Resource Conservation Workshop

-Apply with your local Soil and Water Conservation District!
+Applications are through your local NC Soil and Water Conservation District.

 The Resource Conservation Workshop is a weeklong intensive study and hands on conservation workshop requiring student application and participation in a wide range of conservation topics.
 The workshop is intended to engage students to learn about natural resources and their management in today’s environment.
 Students participate in field study, tours, hands-on sessions as well as evening activities that focus on college-decision making and career decisions.
 Awards and scholarships are won and presented to the students under several awards programs.